bch-tnc/eeg/README.md

 	- a vector of power band averages for the windows you specify gets printed out

 At this moment, running DSI_Load.m, extractWindows.m, and outputPower.m works pretty smoothly.
-However, power values are not calculated correctly calcGroupAvg.m works too, but it only checks for window type and genotype, not treatment.
+Power values are calculated correctly calcGroupAvg.m works too, but it only checks for window type and genotype, not treatment.
 Subwindows are currently not saved in a nice struct; each subwindow gets saved in its own .mat file.
 Power values are saved within the expData struct.